HoussemDellai/aca-course/83_aca_llm_on_serverless_gpu_advanced/Readme.md

 | Profile names | vCPU range | Memory range | Regions | Allocation |
 | --- | --- | --- | --- | --- |
 | **Flexible** | 0.25-4 | 0.5-16 GiB | Australia East, Brazil South, Canada Central, Canada East, Central India, East Asia, Germany West Central, Korea Central, North Europe, Southeast Asia, Sweden Central, UK West, West Central US, West US 3 | per replica |

-## Running Gemma4 31B on Serverless GPU

-Gemma4 31B is a large language model that requires a GPU to run efficiently.
-In this example, we deployed Gemma4 31B on an NVIDIA A100 GPU using Azure Container Apps.
-It's endpoint is available from terraform output

-## Testing Gemma4 31B on Serverless GPU

-For testing the model, we use Python Notebook.
-The notebook is available in the `testing_llm_on_aca_gpu.ipynb` file.
-The notebook demonstrates how to send requests to the Gemma4 31B model and receive responses.

-Just open it in VSCode and run the cells.
-The notebook will use the endpoint of the Gemma4 31B model deployed on Azure Container Apps.

 ## Cost of GPU serverless profiles